-Woman who boasted about Capitol attack during live stream faces new federal charges
+Woman who boasted about Capitol attack during live stream can vacation in Mexico, judge says

+Noting that neither Cudd’s pretrial services officer nor the government opposed Cudd’s request for “pre-paid, work-related travel” Feb.
+18 through Feb.
+21, U.S. District Judge Trevor McFadden wrote that the defendant has no criminal history and said there is “no evidence before the Court suggesting the Defendant is a flight risk or poses a danger to others.”

+A federal grand jury this week charged Cudd, a 36-year-old florist in Midland, Tex., with obstruction of an official proceeding, entering and remaining in a restricted building, and parading, demonstrating or picketing in a Capitol building.
+She also was indicted on two counts related to disorderly or disruptive conduct in the building.

-The indictment highlights the evolving investigation of the Capitol assault by federal authorities, showing their willingness to escalate prosecutions of alleged rioters and tack on additional counts as they gather evidence.
+The indictment highlights the evolving federal investigation of the Jan.
+6 Capitol assault, showing authorities’ willingness to enhance the prosecutions of alleged rioters by tacking on additional counts as they gather evidence.

-Cudd, a 36-year-old florist from Midland, Tex., was initially charged with two misdemeanor counts of entering and remaining on restricted grounds and disorderly conduct or violent entry.
+Cudd initially was charged with two misdemeanor counts of entering and remaining on restricted grounds and disorderly conduct or violent entry.
 She was released on her own recognizance.

-The new charges are more severe.
-The most serious, obstruction of an official proceeding, is a felony that falls under a section of federal law related to tampering with a witness, victim or informant.
-It carries a maximum penalty of 20 years in prison, plus potential fines.
+The new charges are more serious.
+The most significant, obstruction of an official proceeding, is a felony that falls under a section of federal law related to tampering with a witness, victim or informant.
+It carries a maximum penalty of 20 years in prison and potential fines.

-An attorney for Cudd didn’t immediately respond to a request for comment Friday morning.
+An attorney for Cudd didn’t respond to a request for comment Friday morning.

-Days before the grand jury indictment was released, Cudd’s attorney asked a judge to let her travel later this month to Riviera Maya in Mexico for a four-day trip with employees of her flower shop.

-“This is a work-related bonding retreat for employees and their spouses,” wrote attorney Farheena Siddiqui in the motion requesting the trip.
-“Ms. Cudd has appeared at her scheduled court appearance, remains in constant contact with her attorney, and has remained in contact with pretrial probation, as ordered.”

 A onetime mayoral candidate and vociferous anti-masker, Cudd gained notoriety for a Facebook live stream in which she boasted about her involvement in the attack on the Capitol.

 Draped in the Trump flag she’d worn inside the Rotunda and Statuary Hall, she announced, “We did break down … Nancy Pelosi’s office door.”
-Cudd said she “charged the Capitol today with patriots,” adding, “Hell, yes, I am proud of my actions.”
+Cudd said she “charged the Capitol today with patriots,” adding, “Hell yes, I am proud of my actions.”

 Two days later, she gave an interview to local TV station NewsWest9.
 In the 14-minute video, she said people who had turned her in to the FBI and left negative reviews of her business were trying to “cancel me because I stood up for what it is that I believe in.”
 The backlash, she added, “is 100 percent cancel culture.”